trimstray/nginx-admins-handbook/README.md

 - [What is HTTP/2 - The Ultimate Guide](https://kinsta.com/learn/what-is-http2/)

-#### Maintaining SSL Sessions
+#### :beginner: Maintaining SSL Sessions

 ###### Rationale

   > This improves performance from the clients’ perspective, because it eliminates the need for a new (and time-consuming) SSL handshake to be conducted each time a request is made.

-  Most servers do not purge sessions or ticket keys, thus increasing the risk that a server compromise would leak data from previous (and future) connections.
+  > Most servers do not purge sessions or ticket keys, thus increasing the risk that a server compromise would leak data from previous (and future) connections.

 ###### Example